Mercury-HPC/Mercury-HPC.github.io/_posts/2018-10-17-data-services-bof.markdown

 We have a series of talks followed by a longer discussion:
 * Introduction -- Jerome Soumagne (The HDF Group)
-* Mochi and Mercury -- Rob Ross (Argonne National Laboratory) / Jerome Soumagne
+* Mochi and Mercury -- Matthieu Dorier (Argonne National Laboratory) / Jerome Soumagne
 * DAOS -- Johann Lombardi (Intel Corporation)
 * SOS -- Chad Wood (University of Oregon)
 * Dataspaces -- Philip Davis and Manish Parashar (Rutgers University)